-All those arriving in Malaysia should have a passport valid for at least six months and a valid return ticket and proof of funds to sustain themselves while in the country.
+All those arriving in Malaysia should have a passport valid for at least six months, a valid return ticket and proof of funds to sustain themselves while in the country.

 Tourist and business visas for Malaysia

-There are three different types of entry visas for Malaysia, namely single-entry, multiple-entry and transit.
-Nationals of some countries are able to apply for a visa on arrival, but visas should generally be applied for before departure at a relevant Malaysian embassy or consulate.
+Nationals of some countries are able to apply for a visa on arrival, but visas should generally be applied for before departure at a relevant Malaysian embassy or consulate, or online.

-Upon entry into Malaysia, tourists will have their passport stamped with a social visit pass, the validity of which depends on a person's nationality.
-While holding the social visit pass individuals are permitted to conduct a range of activities related to tourism and business.
+Upon entry into Malaysia, tourists will have their passport stamped with a social visit pass.
+While holding the social visit pass, individuals are permitted to conduct a range of activities related to tourism and business.
 These are listed by the authorities.
-However, they will not be allowed to take up employment in Malaysia.
+However, social visit pass holders will not be allowed to take up employment in Malaysia.

 Malaysia My Second Home Programme

-As part of the programme, applicants will get a ten-year visit pass and multiple-entry visa, which is renewable every ten years.
-Unless specific approval is sought, expats are not allowed to be employed in Malaysia under this programme.
+As part of the programme, applicants will get a renewable 10-year visit pass and multiple-entry visa.
+Unless specific approval is sought, expats may only be employed part-time in Malaysia under this programme.

 Permanent residency in Malaysia